Atoms meet symbols: Atoms meet symbols: A new -module

 The hypersurface $\overline X\subset(\mathbb{P}^1)^3\times\mathbb{P}^1$ may be singular along coordinate strata where several of the homogeneous coordinates $Y_i$ or $Z_4$ vanish simultaneously.
 Observe, however, that the fixed curve $C$ constructed above is contained in the affine chart where $Y_1Y_2Y_3\neq0$ and $X_4\neq0$ (equivalently, the affine chart in Equation \eqref{eq:chart-infty}).
 Indeed, the fixed equation forces the $y_i$ coordinates solving $y_1^3=1$ to be nonzero, so $Y_i\neq0$ at points of $C$.
 Consequently, the curve $C$ lies in the smooth locus of the ambient product and is disjoint from those boundary strata where singularities can occur.

 It follows that one can choose an explicit $\mathbb{Z}/3$-equivariant resolution of singularities obtained by blowing up toric centers supported in the complement of the chart containing $C$.
 Such blowups do not meet $C$ and therefore introduce no new fixed points along $C$.
-Performing these blowups (and normalizations) yields a smooth projective $\mathbb{Z}/3$-variety $\widetilde X$ whose fixed locus contains the curve $C$ (with the same genus and the same normal weights) and which has no additional fixed components created by the resolution.
+Performing these blowups (and normalizations) produces a smooth projective $\mathbb{Z}/3$-variety $\widetilde X$ whose fixed locus contains the curve $C$ (with the same genus and the same normal weights) and no additional curves.

 Under the explicit compactification and equivariant resolution given above, the fixed locus of the $\mathbb{Z}/3$-action on $\widetilde X$ consists of the smooth curve $C$ of genus $3k-2$, with normal weights $1$ and $2$.
 To compute the invariant in Theorem \ref{thm:invariant}, one notices the following: \begin{enumerate} \item The term related to symbolic generator is \((C, [1, 2])\) contributes $-1$ \item There are no terms related to atoms.
 Indeed, without the group action, the variety is rational and its cohomology contains only Hodge classes (\(\mathrm{H}^{p,q}(X) = 0\) whenever \(p-q \neq 0\)). \end{enumerate} Thus, we get \(-1\) as value for this \(\mathbb{Z}\)-invariant.